ashoksake1/data-analytics-portfolio/Insurance-Analytics/README.md

 1. Extracted and cleaned data using MySQL
 2. Performed analysis on sales and revenue
-3. Built interactive dashboard in Power BI
+3. Built interactive dashboard in Power BI and Excel

 ---